 Photography equipment is a pricey hobby, but the investment can be amortized over many years of shooting and assuming you don’t lose everything and break a few expensive lenses along the way.
-Unfortunately, used equipment can be a risky proposition: it’s possible to accumulate large amounts of gear over time and then be left with a lot of gear without a place to store it.
+So, buying your equipment second-hand can be awfully appealing to those who are on a budget – add to this the fact you can go to sites like https://www.raise.com/coupons/ebay and save even more money, you can potentially save thousands of dollars!
+Unfortunately, if you don’t know what red flags to look out for then used equipment can be a risky proposition.
+It’s possible to get scammed or even accumulate large amounts of gear over time and then be left with a lot of gear without a place to store it.

 If you are a photography enthusiast, you may already know that many of the cameras, lenses, flashes, and other equipment you buy come with a warranty extending beyond the previous manufacturer’s warranty.
 However, you may not be aware that you can also purchase extended warranties for equipment that has been previously purchased from a third-party retailer.